Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Cardinals stats and trends

-- Thus far this year Arizona has two wins against the spread.
+- Thus far this season Arizona has two wins against the spread.

-- Arizona's games this year have gone over the total in one out of three opportunities (33.3%).
+- Arizona's games this year have hit the over one time in three opportunities (33.3%).

 - The Cardinals score 34.3 points per game, 13.6 more than the Rams give up (20.7).

-- Arizona is 2-1 against the spread and 3-0 overall in games when it scores more than 20.7 points.
+- Arizona is 2-1 against the spread and 3-0 overall in games when it puts up more than 20.7 points.

 - The Cardinals have four giveaways this season, while the Rams have four takeaways.